READ N TRY

 • If a coaster cups very little, sanding the bottom side flat is enough.
 Even though the carved side will not be completely flat, nobody will notice that most likely.

-• If the coaster heavily warped put it under a heavy stack of books for a month or so before applying a finish.
+• If the coaster is heavily warped put it under a heavy stack of books for a month or so before applying a finish.
 It may be flat or lightly curved after all that weight.
-You may even experiment and putting a coaster under books in a place where moisture changes a lot, such as garage or even outside.
+You may even experiment and put a coaster under books in a place where moisture changes a lot, such as a garage or even outside.

 I heard about this technique but have never tried it yet: wet only one side of the board and let it dry, the cupping will decrease.
 Repeat until the cupping disappears.
 Wet the right side of the board 🙂

-Overall, moisture makes the wood to move… actually CHANGES in the moisture levels and temperature fluctuations make the wood to move.
+Overall, moisture makes the wood move… actually, CHANGES in the moisture levels and temperature fluctuations make the wood move.

 All my coasters are 1/4″ thick, 3.75 x 3.75″, basswood.
 Thicker boards warp (cup or twist) significantly less but thinner coasters look nicer.
-Please visit the READ N TRY Online Store to review available boards with the coaster patterns that are ready to be carved
+Visit the READ N TRY Online Store to review available boards with coaster patterns that are ready to be carved.

 Leave a Reply